 IRS & State Tax Debts including 941 Payroll Debts

-When a small business owner is experiencing a cash flow strain, they are willing to go to any extreme in order to save their business.
+When a small business owner is experiencing a cash flow strain, they are willing to go to any extreme to save their business.
 We understand this reality and see many business owners continuing to operate their companies while failing to pay their 941 payroll taxes.
-Usually it is the very last resort and it will come after they have already emptied their retirement accounts, cut their personal pay and defaulted on other liabilities.
-They believe it will only be temporary and the will “catch up later in the year” but that day never comes and the liability to the IRS grows larger and larger.
+Usually, it is the very last resort, and it will come after they have already emptied their retirement accounts, cut their personal paycheck and defaulted on other liabilities.
+They believe it will only be temporary, and the will “catch up later in the year” but that day never comes and the liability to the IRS grows larger and larger.

-This is a huge mistake and you should never build up a 941 payroll tax liability.
-The tax will be assessed against you personally in the event your company fails and worse yet, you cannot discharge it in a bankruptcy.
+This is a huge mistake, and you should never build up a 941 payroll tax liability.
+The tax will be assessed against you personally in the event your company fails, and worse yet, you cannot discharge it in bankruptcy.
 Your only saving grace might be a settlement with the IRS through the “Offer in Compromise” program, but it certainly is not easy.